pupu2002/HiggsMLChallenge_Kaggle_2023/README.md

 ![](UTA-DataScience-Logo.png)

-# Project Title
+# Kaggle Higgs ML Challenge

-* **One Sentence Summary** Ex: This repository holds an attempt to apply LSTMs to Stock Market using data from "Get Rich" Kaggle challenge (provide link).
+* This repository contains my solution attempt for the Higgs Machine Learning Challenge on Kaggle by using the XGBoost algorithm.
+I also compare it to a sklearn naive Bayes classifier model.

 ## Overview